Karjhan/Blazor-Microfrontend-PoC/README.md

 ## Aditional Information
 In order to make the Blazor component to run integrated, the following had to be done:
-- install the NuGet packages Microsoft.AspNetCore.Components.CustomElements and Microsoft.AspNetCore.Components.Web, which is used for Blazor custom element configuration
+- install the NuGet packages `Microsoft.AspNetCore.Components.CustomElements` and `Microsoft.AspNetCore.Components.Web`, which is used for Blazor custom element configuration
 - In `Program.cs`:
     ```csharp
         builder.RootComponents.RegisterCustomElement<AnimalsCarousel>("blazor-component");